spidasoftware/schema/README.md

 would contain the parameter of projectCodeValues.

+If you are using POST, the parameters must still be in the POST params if they are too large for the params list in the request string.
+You will need to set the request content type to:

+     application/x-www-form-urlencoded

+And the charset to `UTF-8`

 #### Response

 The response body will always be formatted in the generic [_method\_response_](resources/v1/general/method_response.schema), this allows for passing error codes and the result.